I hope you enjoy my first TWD fic! Reviews are always welcome.

-The words freeze him for a moment or two, the same way he does at the sight of a walker.
+The words freeze him for a moment or two, the same way a walker does.
 She's out there alone? he wants to ask, but instead he glances over his shoulder and says,

 "Carol.
 She went outside with Glenn earlier," the boy replies quickly as though he knows what Daryl is thinking, and he realises even the kid has caught on.
 He's almost certain it will dwell in his thoughts later, when he's keeping watch and trying not to look at her cell again.

-Right now, there's no room for it in his mind as he's doing his best not break into a run while he passes the group still lingering ahead of him.
+Right now, there's no room for it in his mind as he's doing his best not to break into a run while he passes the group – passes Glenn – still lingering ahead of him.
 It doesn't take long to get outside and soon he's shielding his eyes from the glaring sun to scan the fences.